den-materials/legacy-code-intro/README.md

 ## How do we tackle legacy code?

 In a few minutes, we'll look at someone else's code.
-Namely, you will look at code written by the instructor currently talking to and his collaborator.
+Namely, you will look at code written by the instructor currently talking and his collaborator.
 Try to keep the following pointers in mind as you work through this code:

 1. Start Small
   - Target what you think you can accomplish, small bugs or errors in the console.
 Then graduate to bigger things as you understand more of the codebase.